Annuity payouts: how your options work

 How do deferred annuities work?

 With a deferred annuity, you can make a series of premium payments or make a lump-sum premium payment.
-The growth during what is called the accumulation phase is tax-deferred.
-Then, at a future date, usually after age 59½, you begin to receive your payments.
+Any growth during what is called the accumulation phase is tax deferred.
+Unlike an income annuity (which only provides an income stream), a deferred annuity can offer both a period of tax-deferred accumulation and the potential to receive income payments later.
+Then, at a future date, usually after age 59½, deferred annuities offer the opportunity for you to receive income payments.
 That’s called the annuitization phase.
-Withdrawals may be subject to regular income tax, and if made prior to age 59 ½, may be subject to a 10% IRS penalty.
-In addition, surrender charges may apply.

-Fixed vs. variable annuities
+Fixed deferred vs. variable deferred annuities

-Understanding annuity payout options
+Understanding annuity income payout options

 How much do annuities pay out?